bitrix24/b24restdocs/api-reference/catalog/price/catalog-price-delete.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it soon.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- The requirement for parameters is not specified
+- the required parameter specifications are missing
-- There is no response in case of an error
+- there is no response in case of an error
-- No examples in other languages
+- no examples in other languages

 {% endnote %}